Home

 A wildflower meadow should last many years, provided the wildflower species were correctly established, weeds were controlled and the meadow was cut and the cut material removed and occasional 'Gaps' are created.
 If not contact DBN.

-Mid to end of Summer and again in spring.
+General Cutting Time: Mid to end of Summer and again in spring.
 Specific Cutting Time: Wait 3 weeks until after the last flush of flowers fade away, after seeds set.
+Or cut when soil is dry

 Disposal of cut materials: Always remove the cuttings, wildflower meadow hay should be removed as soon as possible and not be heaped on site as it will grow mouldy (a health risk).
 Meadow cuttings can be spread as compost in sheet mulches around trees and shrubs or composted.